Ritika0007/GAN_UNET/README.md

 # FingDCT-GAN
-Dataset can be accessed from   https://github.com/robertvazan/fingerprint-datasets/blob/master/README.md
+The standard fingerprint Datasets can be accessed from   https://github.com/robertvazan/fingerprint-datasets/blob/master/README.md